On Clarity in Performance Reporting

 With one, clarity does not need to be defended or escalated.
 It holds.

-Four roles, not one team
+Four functions, not one team

 A performance reporting system that can carry clarity relies on four functional roles.